What does without prejudice mean?

 What does “without prejudice & subject to contract” mean?

-This means that any offer that is made is subject to the full terms of the proposal in writing, which will doubtless include many other clauses that relate to confidentiality, a timetable for payment, the tax position, mutual non-derogatory clauses etc. Such terms will be set out in a settlement agreement, and you will need to take independent legal advice on this to make it binding.
+This means that any offer that is made is subject to the full terms of the proposal in writing, which will doubtless include many other clauses that relate to confidentiality, a timetable for payment, the tax position, mutual non-derogatory clauses and so on.
+Such terms will be set out in a settlement agreement, and you will need to take independent legal advice on this to make it binding.